-No one likes rejection — it doesn’t matter if it comes from friends, family, coworkers, or a crush.
-While some people can move on from rejection easily, others find the feeling excruciating, so much so that it triggers an overwhelming emotional response.
+No one likes rejection – it doesn’t matter if it comes from friends, family, coworkers, or a crush.
+While some people can move on from rejection easily, others find the feeling excruciating, so much so that it triggers an overwhelming emotional response of emotional pain and anxiety.
+While it is completely normal to be a sensitive person, someone with high rejection sensitivity will experience deep emotional pain from their mood disorder.
 Those who have a more painful reaction to rejection may be experiencing rejection sensitive dysphoria (RSD), characterized by extreme emotional sensitivity to being criticized or rejected (it can occur even when no rejection has taken place).

 What is Rejection Sensitive Dysphoria?